Page updated May 2026

 It helps to think about what makes an assessment aligned to your learning outcomes and to think about the kinds of assistance that you would permit or even encourage and whether these are similar to some uses of GenAI.
 See examples uses of GenAI (this page).

-The following table compares GenAI use to familiar forms of assistance and when these could be academic misconduct.
+The following table compares GenAI use to familiar forms of help and when these could be academic misconduct.

-For those concerned about students inputting course or other materials, refer to Artificial Intelligence Tools: Submitting Content (USask ICT) for advice about security and privacy of AI tools and how the content submitted to AI tools may be used to train those tools.
+Refer to Artificial Intelligence Tools: Submitting Content (KB article) for advice about security and privacy of AI tools and how the content submitted to AI tools may be used to train those tools.

-- Explain what the purpose is of the materials you have provided them (slides, etc.)
+- Explain what the purpose is of the materials you have provided (slides, etc.)

 - Consider showing students how to access Copilot through the secure PAWS link.